Drinks and Snacks of China - Chinese Cuisine(zhongcan)

 Mansion Kitchen Dishes

 Government officials and the wealthy thought of food, not only as a sustainer of life, but also as a status symbol and spared no expense in finding the best ingredients, and the best chefs.
 The better the cooks they could employ, the more prestigious these elite were considered.
 They went out of their way to hire famous chefs and could afford to do so.
 These chefs became extremely wealthy, and many of their dishes found their way to the general public.
 Two schools of Mansion Kitchen cuisine are the Confucian, and Tan family schools.
 These two schools have survived until today and can be found in Beijing.
-The Confucian Restaurant in Beijing's Liulichang and the Tan Family Kitchen in the Beijing Hotel serve excellent examples of this ancient style of cooking.
+The Confucian Restaurant in Beijing's Liulichang and the Tan Family Kitchen in the Beijing Hotel serves as excellent examples of this ancient style of cooking.

 Local Cuisine is the food eaten by the common man.
 In China, there are four main schools of Local Cuisine.
 They are the Shandong, Sichuan, Yangzhou, and Canton (Guangzhou) schools.
 Each school of cooking is unique and features aspects unique to their respective locations.

 The Shandong School of cuisine is known for its emphasis on aroma, freshness, crispness, and tenderness.
 Sichuan (Szechuan) Cuisine is famous for its spicy and strong flavored foods.
-The Hangzhou School of Chinese cuisine is has a reputation for tenderness, softness, and mellow flavor.
+The Hangzhou School of Chinese cuisine has a reputation for tenderness, softness, and mellow flavor.
 Canton (Guangzhou) Cuisine is known for its seafood dishes and dim sum.

 Chinese Ethnic dishes were first created by China's 56 ethnic minority groups.
 They were traditionally made from simple ingredients native to their respective regions.
 Now, many of these dishes have crossed borders, and been refined.
 They can now be enjoyed in many restaurants throughout China.
 Mongolian Hot pot and Xinjiang's mutton shish-kebob are just two examples.